stechstudio/phpinfo/README.md

 ### Modules

 You can look up a specific module if you want to interact with it directly.

+The general information at the top of `phpinfo()` is stored as the "General" module.

 ```php
 // This lookup is case-insensitive.
 Will return null if no matching module is found.